Poyias/mBonsai/README.md

 #mame-Bonsai

 ##Description
-m-Bonsai is a compact representation of tries.
+m-Bonsai is a compact representation of tries using hashtables.
-It is an improved implementation of Bonsai in terms

 ###Implementations:
 1. mame-Bonsai(recursive),proposed by A. Poyias and R. Raman.
 2. mame-Bonsai(gamma), proposed by A. Poyias and R. Raman.
 3. Bonsai, proposed by J. Darragh and J. Cleary.

-#m-Bonsai approaches:
+###m-Bonsai approaches:
 1. m-Bonsai(recursive):
     Fast and compact approach.
 2. m-Bonsai (gamma):